This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

 Our perception is that government roles are generally less competitive than similarly influential roles in industry, in part because many people prefer the freedom and pay of industry more than they like the influence of roles in government.

 To illustrate this point with an example, we can make a direct comparison between working in government and earning-to-give.
-When someone is earning money in order to give it away, this is a competitive endeavor because everyone would like more money.
+When someone is earning money in order to give it away, this is a competitive endeavour because everyone would like more money.
 In contrast there are far weaker personal incentives to want to influence government budgets, and so we should expect the influence per role as measured in dollars to be higher in government than in earning to give.
-Of course government money is less flexible than personal donor dollars, but even once we factor this in we think the effect still holds.
+Of course, government money is less flexible than personal donor dollars, but even once we factor this in we think the effect still holds.

 Despite this positive outlook, elections and other political factors make career progress somewhat unpredictable, which can be tough to bear even if the expected value is high.
 We discuss this and various other downsides of US AI public policy careers below.